 Rooms have King Size beds and most can be made up as a double or twin.
 Each room has a generously sized bathroom and the interconnecting rooms are ideal for families.

-All rooms have flat-screen LED TVs, USB & HDMI connectivity, as well as complimentary WiFi and complimentary mini bar.
+All rooms have flat-screen LED TVs, USB & HDMI connectivity, as well as complimentary WiFi, mini bar and Clarins products.

-30 m² with multimedia hub, flatscreen TV, minibar & safe, slippers and bathrobe and complementary Clarins products.
+30 m² with multimedia hub, flatscreen TV, minibar & safe, slippers and bathrobe.

 |Superior Plus Room||